ContainerCraft/kc2/library/vyos/README.md

 - Limited cross-zone communication (e.g., IoT cannot access LAN), providing an additional layer of security by default. 🔐🔁🌉

 ## Getting Started 🛠️🚀📋

+## SDN Components ⚙️⚙️

+This repository includes the following files:

+### 1. `README.md` 📝📚✨
+This document provides a comprehensive overview of the project and serves as a reference guide for setup and usage.
+It is intended to help users quickly understand the project scope and operational details.

+### 2. `cloud-config.userdata` 🛠️🔧📄
+Defines initial VyOS configuration using cloud-init.
+Includes hostname, interfaces, VLANs, firewall rules, and other essential settings for first-boot automation.
+This ensures the VyOS instance is ready for use immediately upon deployment.

+### 3. `vyos-blue.yaml` 📋🔗🛠️
+The KubeVirt VM specification defining the VyOS instance.
+This file aligns with modern `kubevirt.io/v1` specifications, ensuring compatibility and maintainability while adhering to best practices for virtualization.

 ### Prerequisites 📦⚙️✅